-If you have only a few hours to spend in Urumqi and want to get to know the region and its culture, this might be the best place to go in the city because it has a large mosque, a museum about the Silk Road and the region of Xinjiang, and a lot of Uighur businesses.
-Most tourists probably know about the riots in the summer last year.
-Before the riots, it is said that as many as 100,000 people shopped there each day.
-Just after the riots, a few hundred people visited the stores.
-Now, there are lots of guards and police watching and patrolling.
-Though riots are not reported, there are still pickpockets, so carry and watch your possessions carefully.
+If you have only a few hours to spend in Urumqi and want to get to know the region and its culture, this might be the best place to go in the city because there is a large mosque, a museum about the Silk Road and the region of Xinjiang, and a lot of Uighur businesses.

 The Xinjiang Silk Road Museum (新疆丝绸之路博物馆) is easy to find since it is located adjacent to the Grand Bazaar at No. 160 Shengli Road.
 It is in a large European-style building that also has a shopping complex.
 You can learn about the history of the ancient Han and Tang Dynasty civilization along the Silk Road in Xinjiang and get acquainted with the customs of the people presently living in the vast region.